Arctic policy of the Kingdom of Denmark: Danish Defence Settlement Agreement 2018–2023

-It is the declared intention of Denmark to work for peaceful cooperation among the littoral Arctic states in the Arctic Ocean in accordance with the Illulissat Declaration.
-As such, upholding sovereignty in the arena is among the top priorities of the Danish Defence.
-This entails some degree of military presence by the Danish Defence, which includes the Arctic Command in Nuuk, the Thule Base in northwestern Greenland, and Station Nord, the world's most northern military base.
-The most recent Danish Defence Settlement Agreement 2018-23 has prioritized the following initiatives dedicated to the Arctic: Augmented surveillance, command, control, communication, and operational efforts is continued and increased as 1.5bn DKK is earmarked for strengthening the Danish Defense in the Arctic.
-Furthermore, a total of 235 million DKK will be allocated through the Defence Agreement to the following additional initiatives.
+Upholding sovereignty in the arena is among the top priorities of the Danish Defence.
+This entails some degree of military presence by the Danish Defence, which includes the Joint Arctic Command in Nuuk, the Pituffik Space Base in northwestern Greenland, and Station Nord, the world's most northern military base.

+The most recent Danish Defence Settlement Agreement 2018–2023 has prioritized the following initiatives dedicated to the Arctic: augmented surveillance, command, control, communication, and operational efforts is continued and increased as 1.5 billion DKK is earmarked for strengthening the Danish Defense in the Arctic.
+Furthermore, a total of 235 million DKK will be allocated through the Defence Agreement to the following additional initiatives: